SDG 15 – Life on Land , Mataora Whenua

 Conservation support for endangered birds

-Massey’s Wildbase remains dedicated to supporting several endangered bird conservation initiatives in Aotearoa New Zealand.
+Massey’s Wildbase remains dedicated to supporting several endangered bird conservation initiatives in Aotearoa New Zealand and celebrated 21 years of caring for wildlife in 2024.
 This support includes the:

 Wildbase's mission is to provide veterinary and scientific services in support of New Zealand conservation.
 These services include monitoring and protecting the health and welfare of our most endangered species, including all IUCN Red Listed species in New Zealand.